paolamaragno/Decoding_epitranscriptome/README.md

 ELIGOS hits were characterised by motif discovery analysis and associated with specific RNA marks using public databases.

-In this way, it was possible to decipher which modifications were present on the RNAs and where, as well as if the levels of the different RNA modifications and their localization inside the gene body change across the different cellular compartments.
+In this way, it was possible to decipher which modifications were present on the RNAs and where, as well as if the levels of the different RNA modifications and their localization inside the gene body change across the different cellular fractions.

 To better understand the spatial and temporal evolution of RNA modifications, the nano-ID tool was used to classify the reads into two classes: those representing newly-synthetized nascent RNAs and those from pre-existing RNAs.